Image from Bernd Helfert

 - Bacca - Text by Anders Sandberg

-Family of crops derived from the tobacco plant through gengineering during the interplanetary era and later.
+Family of crops derived from the tobacco plant through gengineering during the Solsys Era and later.
 Designed for use in space hydroponics, different strains produce livestock feed, vegetables, drugs and decorative flowers.
-Especially common is Qianxuesen, a bacca vegetable eaten by terragen bionts boiled or mashed.
+Especially common is Qianxuesen, a bacca vegetable eaten, generally either boiled or mashed, by terragen bionts.

 - Bamaglider - Text by Peter Kisner